 (AP) BlackBerry is publishing an open letter in major publications around the world in a bid to reassure customers that they can count on the distressed smartphone company.

-The letter was released Monday on Twitter and will be published in 30 publications in 9 countries Tuesday.
+The letter was released Monday on Twitter and will be published Tuesday.
 It acknowledges "these are no doubt challenging times for us and we don't underestimate the situation" but says "you can continue to count on BlackBerry."
-The missive notes that BlackBerry has substantial cash and is debt free but makes no mention of the fact that the company is for sale and could be broken up and sold in pieces.
+The missive notes that BlackBerry has substantial cash and is debt free.

-BlackBerry announced last month that Fairfax Financial Holdings, which owns 10 percent of the company, signed a letter of intent that "contemplates" buying BlackBerry for $9 a share, or $4.7 billion.
+BlackBerry is considering a sale or break-up of its operations.
+The Canadian company announced last month that Fairfax Financial Holdings, which owns 10 percent of the company, signed a letter of intent that "contemplates" buying BlackBerry for $9 a share, or $4.7 billion.
 Fairfax, BlackBerry's largest shareholder, is trying to attract other investors.